A man and his dog hiking in the forest.

 Gislavedsleden (Kinnared – Isaberg/Hestra)

-On this section of E6, you continue along the trail into Småland.
+During this section of the E6, you continue into Småland.
 Gislavedsleden runs from Kinnared in Halland to Isaberg/Hestra in Småland.
-The trail forms part of the longer Smålandsleden.
+The trail is part of the longer Smålandsleden.

 Distance: approx. 100 km